 I always recommend providing a “time out” area in the house somewhere.
 Never use the crate for punishment or time out.
 I have a strong baby gate set up in my hallway and when one of the dogs is being crazy sometimes they get a “time out” in the hallway until the settle down.
 Also a KONG dog toy can be your best friend.
-You can buy a couple of Kong dog toys (at most pet retailers) and stuff them with canned dog food, dry kibble and peanut butter and then freeze them.
+You can buy a couple of Kong dog toys (at most pet retailers) and stuff them with canned dog food, dry kibble and peanut butter and then freeze them (but only coat the inside walls and leave the middle blank – You will fill the middle with yummy soft treats like lunch meat right before you leave).
 If you don’t have a time out area (or even if you do) give your dog a frozen Kong to lick, paw at, and keep him occupied!
 The Kong also helps keep a dog occupied when you are leaving for work and they have to go into their crate or kennel.

 The best way to keep your dogs happy and healthy is to socialize your dog early and try to set up playgroups with other dog friendly dogs.
 The following photos are pictures taken from some of our play dates here at our Deaf Dogs Rock Headquarters in Virginia.

 Bud being stalked by Shamus!